 Photographing jewelry always presents some interesting challenges to overcome.
 The brooch crafted by Marie Scarpa is shiny gold and silver wire wound in a spiral holding seventeen sapphires.
-Each one is a different color.
-The wire had to read as silver and gold.
+Each one is a different color, and the wire had to read as silver and gold.
 The individual stones had to show their true colors.
 The background was to compliment the center stone.
 Here we go …

 The pin hangs about twenty feet in front of the white cycloramic studio wall.
 Notice the specular highlight on the center sapphire.
 It’s from the diffusion panel on the right side that lights the wire.
 Once the background is lit, that highlight will disappear.

 A honeycomb grid on the background light creates a circle.
 Its size is controlled by the density of the honeycombs.
 The more tightly packed the honeycombs the smaller the circle.
-This photo compares the spread of four grids — a 40, a 30, a 20 and a 10.
+This photo compares the spread of four grids — a 40°, a 30°, a 20° and a 10°.

 The right sized circle of light on the background makes all the difference.
 Oh.
 It also wipes out the specular highlight.
 Sneaky!

-Last and certainly not least is the final photograph destined to be a forty by sixty inch print.
-I made the capture with Sigma’s 46 megapixel SD1 Merrill with a Sigma 105mm f/2.8 macro.
+Last and certainly not least is the final photograph destined to be a 40-by-60 inch print.
+I made the capture with Sigma’s 46-megapixel SD1 Merrill with a Sigma 105mm f/2.8 macro.
 I rotated the pin in Photoshop to the way it would be worn.
 The only retouching was to remove the piano wire hanger.
-Kevin is a commercial photographer from Atlanta.
-He works for fashion, architectural, manufacturing and corporate clients.
-When he’s not shooting, he contributes to Photoshop User magazine & writes for Photofocus.com.